Frequently Asked Questions and Answers

 My child received a diagnosis of autism, what do I need to do now?

-- Register your child with the Ontario Autism Program (OAP)
+- Have previously registered your child for the Ontario Autism Program

 Does my child need a diagnosis to receive services from KidsAbility?